-Sometime in the middle of the ’90s, when I was about 11 years old, I noticed a paperback copy of Stephen King’s Pet Sematary on my mother’s nightstand, a shrieking cat’s green eyes calling to me from the cover.
+Sometime in mid-’90s, when I was about 11, I noticed a paperback copy of Stephen King’s Pet Sematary on my mother’s nightstand, a shrieking cat’s green eyes calling to me from the cover.
 I was discovering “adult books,” and my mom let me have it, as long as I didn’t tell my dad.
 That was bad enough.
 Some months later, she rented Mary Lambert’s utterly terrifying 1989 film adaptation as a “treat.”
 By the time a giggling undead toddler sliced into Herman Munster’s ankles on a staircase, I was forever scarred.

 But I’ve come to believe that Pet Sematary left me with a deeper scar, a psychic affliction more profound than the one from the flashbacks about the emaciated sister, or from the cat’s multiple deaths, or from “No fair!
 No fair!
 No fair!”
 The damage is in the title itself: Sematary.
 An obvious misspelling, maybe—most of us probably know the real word starts with a C. But can you spell the rest?
 It’s not cematary or cemetary.
 It’s cemetery.
 And it is a word I will never be able to write with confidence because of my fateful early exposure to King’s gruesome vision (of his characters’ spelling abilities).
 I have since learned I’m not alone.
 Like Ludacris and The Santa Clause after it, Pet Sematary has polluted the minds of a generation, 1983 to present.